-Our 2025 tuber sale will take place on Sunday, April 6th @ 10:00 am EST. Prior to ordering, please read our Tuber Sale Policy carefully so that you can make an informed choice about purchasing from us.
-Please note that choosing to purchase from our tuber sale implies that you understand and accept these terms.
+Prior to ordering, please read our Tuber Sale Policy carefully so that you make informed choices about purchasing from us.
+Choosing to purchase from our tuber sale implies that you understand and accept these terms.

 A Primer on Disease in Dahlias

 Insects, specifically thrips, aphids and tarnished plant bugs, are the primary vector for disease in dahlias.
 Viruses can also be transmitted from soil and can be spread via the tools used during planting, harvesting and dividing.
 Through their ongoing research, the American Dahlia Society (ADA) estimates that 87% of healthy, asymptomatic dahlia stock does carry at least one dormant virus.
 Disease in Dahlias is characterized by a classic set of symptoms effecting the way diseased plants look or behave; however disease is NOT the only factor which can cause these visible cues.
 Similar symptoms could be the result of poor soil health or plant nutrition.
-The only way to know for certain is to test the plant material for virus however, access to testing is not readily available and is quite expensive.
+The only way to know for certain is to test each individual plant for virus however, access to testing is not readily available and is very expensive.
 That said, the ADS recommends that growers should strive to grow healthy asymptomatic plants, meaning plants that grow and bloom vigorously and do not display outward signs of virus, even if they do carry a dormant virus.
-These are the goals and expectations that I aspire to on my farm.
+This is the standard that I aspire to on my farm.

 My Promise

 In order to ensure the healthiest tuber stock possible, I've implemented a prevention plan to mitigate the spread of disease that I feel is right for my farm.
-To that end, I promise that I adhere to the following practices:
+To that end, I adhere to the following practices:

 I meticulously sterilize all tools with 10% bleach solution between plants at all stages of production.